chris-creditdesign/nature-image-slider/README.md

 ### To Do

 - Image loading - Check both images are loaded
-- Select - destroy if not possible to have a slider
 - Reset position to normal if resized

 ### Build process